-This article will provide readers with the most recent updates in the ongoing attempt made by Allegheny County to limit the amount of charitable tax exempt properties in the County.
+This article will provide readers with the most recent updates in the ongoing attempt made by Allegheny County to limit the amount of charitable tax exempt properties in the county after the last Allegheny County assessment.
 Specifically highlighted below are the following topics:

 - The criteria required for a charitable institution to qualify for a tax exempt property;

-- The controversy revolving around the City’s decision to challenge the tax exempt status of UPMC properties; and
+- The controversy revolving around the city’s decision to challenge the tax exempt status of UPMC properties with the Allegheny County assessment; and

 - The other property owners impacted by this tax exemption challenge.